Fahrenheit 11/9: Critical response

 In The Wall Street Journal John Anderson wrote: "Almost the entire movie is lifted from other sources, and then edited in a way that makes his enemies (do they know they’re his enemies?) look as foolish as possible. ...
 Mr. Moore can’t help himself, he uses footage of Adolf Hitler lip-syncing a Trump speech.
 Much has been made of Mr. Trump’s questionable maturity.
 He has a kindred spirit in Michael Moore."

-David Walsh of World Socialist Web Site wrote: "The 'hope' now Moore expresses near the conclusion of the work that we might 'get rid of the whole rotten system that gave us Donald Trump' is empty and meaningless, in so far as he continues to support one of the principal props of that 'rotten system,' the Democratic Party.
-Whatever occasional insights and striking imagery it might offer, Fahrenheit 11/9 is false and dishonest at its core."